How to use your slow cooker

 Is slow cooking labour intensive?

-Three to 12 hours may seem like a long time if you just want a quick, easy dinner, but once you’ve put your prepared ingredients in your slow cooker and turned it on, you don’t need to touch it until everything is cooked.
+Three to 12 hours may sound like a long time if you just want a quick, easy dinner.
+And you will need to do some preparation the night before your meal, or first thing in the morning.
+But, once you've prepared your ingredients, all you need to do is pop them into your slow cooker, turn it on, and then you won't need to touch it until everything's cooked.
+Then you can come home to a piping hot, healthy meal.

-With a little preparation, either the night before or first thing in the morning, you can come home to piping hot food.
-Combining this with separately steamed pre-washed and chopped veg can mean a healthy dinner with as little hassle as heating a ready meal.